B2.12 Solve problems involving ratios, including percents and rates, using appropriate tools and strategies.

 I can also determine the unit rate, the cost per 1 bag of rice, using division.

-Equivalent rates can be represented in a table of values with emphasis on the multiplicative, not additive, relationship.
+Equivalent rates can be represented in a ratio table with emphasis on the multiplicative, not additive, relationship.

 Rates are part of our daily lives.
-Students can be led to find different examples related to measurements (for example, I run 12 km per hour, the electric bike goes 35 km per hour, etc.) and costs (for example, $3 for 12 apples, $15/hour, etc.).
+Students should be supported to find different examples related to measurements (for example, I run 12 km per hour, the electric bike goes 35 km per hour, etc.) and costs (for example, $3 for 12 apples, $15/hour, etc.).

 Students can solve problems representing multiplicative relationships involving rates using familiar contexts.